rollkit/docs/docs/intro.md

 chain, causing them to lose their sovereignty.
 2. **Scalability**: Modular DA layers such as Celestia provide abundant blockspace, without sacrificing security.
 User fees remain affordable, even under very high loads.
 3. **Security**: Unlike app chains, sovereign roll-ups can immediately benefit from the security of their DA layer, rather than needing to bootstrap security from their own validator set, token, and inflationary rewards.

-## Modular Blockchains

-A modular blockchain is a type of blockchain that specializes in only a few functions, rather than all of them.
-The key functions are:

-1. Execution
-2. Settlement
-3. Consensus
-4. Data availability

-Modular blockchains are arranged as a modular stack, with each blockchain in the stack referred to as a “layer”.
-Since modular blockchains only provided a subset of the key functions, this enables them to to be purpose-built for the functions it provides.

-For example, Celestia is a consensus and data availability layer as it only provides ordering over transactions (consensus) and verifying that their data is available.

-Rollkit is as a developer toolkit to bootstrap a sequencer and execution layer for developers to build their own modular rollups on using Celestia or another layer for Data Availability and Consensus.

-Now, you're ready to dive deeper into the core concepts of Rollkit.